 Aims and scope

 Hydrology and Earth System Sciences (HESS) is a not-for-profit international two-stage open-access journal for the publication of original research in hydrology.
-The discussion and peer review of submitted preprints are handled in the open-access discussion forum HESSD.
+The discussion and peer review of submitted preprints are handled either on EGUsphere, EGU's preprint repository, on in the open-access discussion forum HESSD.
 Final papers, upon acceptance, appear in HESS (see interactive review process).

 HESS encourages and supports fundamental and applied research that advances the understanding of hydrological systems, their role in providing water for ecosystems and society, and the role of the water cycle in the functioning of the Earth system.
 A multi-disciplinary approach is encouraged that broadens the hydrological perspective and the advancement of hydrological science through integration with other cognate sciences and cross-fertilization across disciplinary boundaries.
 HESS, therefore, aims to serve not only the hydrological science community but all earth and life scientists, water engineers, and water managers, who wish to publish original findings on the interactions and feedbacks between the governing processes of the water cycle and processes governing atmospheric circulation and climate, bio-geochemical cycling, dynamics, and resilience of ecosystems and socio-economy.